haydenbr/webrtc-video-chat/readme.md

 ./build/turn-server --public-ip=<your_public_ip>
 ```

 When running locally, you can test by opening the page in different browser tabs.
-You *should* also be able to test connecting from different browsers on the same local network.
+If you use https, you can also test connecting from different browsers on the same local network.

 command args: